 It is because of the capacitor does not have own voltage across its plates, rather the initial voltage is due to the battery.
-First charge grows little amount of voltage across the capacitor plates, and then second positive charge will come to the positive plate of the capacitor, but gets repealed by the first charge.
-As the battery voltage is more than the capacitor voltage then this second charge will be stored in the positive plate.
+First charge develops little measure of voltage over the capacitor plates, and then second positive charge will go to the positive plate of the capacitor, however gets canceled by the primary charge.
+As the battery voltage is more than the capacitor voltage then this second charge will be put away in the positive plate.

-At that condition a little amount of work is to be done to store second charge in the capacitor.
-Again for the third charge, same phenomenon will appear.
+At that condition a little measure of work is to be done to store second charge in the capacitor.
+Again for the third charge, same marvel will show up.
 Gradually charges will come to be stored in the capacitor against pre-stored charges and their little amount of work done grows up.

 Two Plates of The Capacitor

 It can’t be said that the capacitor voltage is fixed.
-It is because of the capacitor voltage is not fixed from the very beginning.
-It will be at its maximum limit when potency of capacitor will be equal to that of the battery.
+It is a direct result of the capacitor voltage isn’t fixed from the earliest starting point.
+It will be at its most extreme point of confinement when power of capacitor will be equivalent to that of the battery.